 luxurious infinity pools, small terraces, where romantic dinners are served under moonlight, along with the incomparable sunset view from the island create the absolute romantic experience. deservedly, santorini is considered one of the most romantic wedding and honeymoon destinations of the world.

-selected images included are ai-generated visualisations, intended solely to illustrate the potential conversion of the property into a private residence and to highlight its adaptability beyond its current use.
+although deeply rooted in santorini’s architectural heritage, occaso retains considerable flexibility for future use. selected images included are ai-generated visualisations intended to illustrate the potential conversion of the property into a private residence while highlighting the adaptability of the existing structure beyond its current operation.